 Storms Continue as Heat Builds

 A powerful storm moving across the Plains is being accompanied by line of thunderstorms draped from the upper Great Lakes to Oklahoma.
-These thunderstorms have the potential to cause damage as they move eastward today.

 The majority of the severe thunderstorms will occur this afternoon once the atmosphere has a chance to warm and destabilize.
 These thunderstorms will be affecting a long swath of land today and could impact a number of major cities such as St. Louis, Chicago and Milwaukee.